-26. The results of this group organization of society are far-reaching.
+26. The results of this group organisation of society are far-reaching.

-27. If society continues to consist of anti-social groups, society will remain a disorganized and a factional society.
+27. If society continues to consist of anti-social groups, society will remain a disorganised and a factional society.

-28. The danger of a disorganized and factional

-state of society is that it sets up a number of different models and standards.
+28. The danger of a disorganised and factional state of society is that it sets up a number of different models and standards.

-29. In the absence of common models and common standards society cannot he a harmonious whole.
+29. In the absence of common models and common standards, society cannot be a harmonious whole,

-30. With such different models and standards it is impossible for the individual to attain consistency of mind.
+30. With such different models and standards, it is impossible for the individual to attain consistency of mind.

-31. A society which rests upon the supremacy of one group over another irrespective of its rational or proportionate claims inevitably leads to conflict.
+31. A society which rests upon the supremacy of one group over another, irrespective of its rational or proportionate claims, inevitably leads to conflict.